 If a sexual partner develops genital warts, you might also be infected, even if you have no visible symptoms.

 Genital warts are ugly and can be alarming, especially if you have no previous knowledge of the condition.
 Many patients experience deep anxiety, embarrassment, and shame.
 They may worry about being unable to have sex and can feel uncomfortable about seeking treatment, particularly if they have heard rumours about painful treatments that can leave scarring on their genitals.
-DoktorABCs online GPs are trained to deal sensitively with patients who need treatment for genital warts and you should not feel embarrassed about approaching them.
+DoktorABCs online Doctors are trained to deal sensitively with patients who need treatment for genital warts and you should not feel embarrassed about approaching them.

 Diagnosis of genital warts

 Genital warts can usually be diagnosed by a quick visual examination.
 The warts are highly distinctive and are not easily confused with other medical conditions.
 Genital warts are common in the UK and doctors are accustomed to diagnosing and treating them.

 Treatments for genital warts